marleneberke/MetaGen/README.md

 #### Overview:
 The folder METAGEN contains the code for the MetaGen model.
 The folder ANALYSIS contains the code for analyzing the data.
+The DATA folder contains the processed data from our 35000 simulations discussed in the paper.
+It is broken into four chunks to keep the file sizes manageable.

 #### METAGEN: